lostinthework/MarkovChainPoetry/README.md

 # MarkovChainPoetry
-A Markov-chain–based poetry generator that creates poems or song lyrics from example text input.
+A Markov-chain–based poetry generator written in Python that creates poems or song lyrics from example text input.

 I made this project as a fun way to apply linear algebra and probability theory concepts that I learned in my college classes at BYU.